 “It is important to note here that notwithstanding the fact that trust, society and section 8 companies are registered as per their respective acts, the registration under section 12A is necessary to claim exemption under Income Tax Act.”

-a) To whom application for registration is to be made? – The application for registration has to be filed with the jurisdictional commissioner of Income Tax.
+The application for registration has to be filed with the jurisdictional Principal Commissioner or commissioner of Income Tax (exemptions).

-II.
-He shall pass an order in writing after satisfying himself about the objects of trust.
+(i) shall pass an order in writing registering the trust or institution

-IV.
-Order granting or refusing registration shall be passed before the expiry of six months from the end of month in which application was received under section 12A.
+As per Section 12AA(2) Every order granting or refusing registration shall be passed before the expiry of six months from the end of the month in which the application was received.

 Registration granted u/s 12A can be cancelled in below circumstances: